-Email scoring isn’t really a term used in digital marketing but for sake of explanation it makes sense.
+Email scoring isn’t really a term used in digital marketing automation but for sake of explanation it makes sense.
 After these emails are delivered, instead of scoring the leads, marketers then analyze the emails to determine their efficacy.
 A&B testing works well within each segmented audience, content metrics are a fantastic tool, and timing evaluation is essential.
 Particularly the latter being that finding the perfect length for the ‘conversation’ you’re having with your lead is the bread and butter of a nurture campaign.

 With this data, companies will then try and optimize their campaign to discover what the ‘natural progression’ of their lead nurturing should be.
-Many times, marketers report that the natural progression of a sale will directly link to the target audiences lead score.
+Many times, marketers report that the natural progression and conversion rates of a sale will directly link to the target audiences lead score.
 And, time and time again, one tactic will work brilliantly on one segment and yet fail miserably on another.
 This is why nurture campaigns need to be constantly evaluated and optimized as it is one grand game of adaptation.